jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

   still green because :ref:`logical_nand<test_logical_nand>` returns

   - :red:`False` if the first input is :green:`True` and the second input is :green:`True`
-  - :red:`True` if the above condition is NOT met
+  - :green:`True` if the above condition is NOT met

   .. code-block:: python